katsully/take-my-pic/README.md

 pip install -r requirements.txt

-Make a faces directory in take-my-pic
+Make a faces directory in take-my-pic, and there must be a minimum of 4 images prepopulated in folder

 Must run script from the src directory